Senior Lecturer in Linguistics

 Wardman, C. (2009).
 “Authentic Materials in English Language Teaching: are they as important as we think?”
 Folio, 13 (2), pp. 14-17.

-Cunningham, C. (in press).
+Cunningham, C. (forthcoming).
 ‘Beliefs about ‘good English’ in schools.’
 In Hall, C. J. and R. Wicaksono (Eds).
 Ontologies of English.
 Cambridge: CUP.

 Wardman, C. (2013).
 ‘EAL provision in England: combining theory and practice or not?’ in Pattison, T. (ed) IATEFL 2012: Glasgow Conference Selections.
 Canterbury: IATEFL.